BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_racer_lessons_home/01/index.md

 #### Practice

-Let's write a program that turns ON the light if we press the button and turns OFF the light if we let go of the button.
+Let's write a program that turns ON the light if we press the button and turns OFF the light if we let go of the button

-{:.block-based}

-We're going to use the if/else block to test for the condition.
+We're going to use the if/else block to test for the condition.{:.block-based}

 ![fig 3.6](fig-3_6.png){:.image .block-based}

 ![fig 3.7](fig-3_7.png){:.image .block-based}

-{% include youtube.html id='VlEWea9keUY' %}
+{% include youtube.html id='VlEWea9keUY' %}{:.block-based}

-{:.block-based}

-{:.text-based}
 You'll need to use a new conditional function called if/else.
-See below;
+See below:{:.text-based}

 ```c
 void setup()